QuickFastly/Nova-Regna/World/Map/Grenneria/Grenneria.md

 The first branch, the Grennerian Administration, is led by a Prime Minister and at least one Deputy Prime Minster.
 Beneath them are many Ministers dedicated to specific departments of government, such as agriculture, defense, education, and so on.
 Citizens elect Ministers from a pool of candidates recommended by the Deputy Prime Ministers, and elect Deputy Prime Ministers from a pool of candidates recommended by the Prime Minister.
 Citizens can also elect a President, who is technically not part of the Administration, but is the one responsible for appointing the Prime Minister.

 The second branch, the Grennerian Council, is an independent entity formed to monitor the activities of the Administration and ensure that they are carried out in a timely manner and in accordance with the constitution.
 The President is the head of this organization and is responsible for appointing everyone in it, ultimately leaving much of the country's governance in a shadowy gray zone.
-This model garners much criticism, but you will be hard pressed to find a Grennerian citizen voicing such things.
+This model garners much criticism, but you will be hard pressed to find a Grennerian citizen voicing such criticism in their own country.

 ### Administrative divisions